phntmzn/Mac_EFI_Bootkit/README.md

 ## ⚠️ Disclaimer

+This toolkit includes low-level firmware interaction tools that can irreversibly alter your hardware.
+It is for academic use **only** on test machines or virtual environments.

+Do not attempt real-world deployment without full understanding of UEFI internals, SPI flash layout, and platform-specific protections.

-Use only in controlled environments.
-The authors are not responsible for damage or data loss.
-Review [docs/safety_guidelines.md](docs/safety_guidelines.md) before using.
+The authors are not responsible for damage, data loss, or unintended behavior caused by use or misuse.
+See [docs/safety_guidelines.md](docs/safety_guidelines.md).